The Nippon Foundation MEGURI2040 Fully Autonomous Ship ProgramAiming to implement fully autonomous navigation to support the ocean of the future

 Project overview and development status

-A system is being developed for fully autonomous navigation of a small tourism boat navigating between a pier in Yokosuka and Sarushima island.
-This includes the development of a system using three cameras to detect other vessels and avoid them automatically.
+A system was developed for fully autonomous navigation of a small tourism boat navigating between a pier in Yokosuka and Sarushima island.
+This included the development of a system using three cameras to detect other vessels and avoid them automatically.

 Photo